 - ½ lb large shrimp peeled, deveined & tails removed

 - 1 cup tomato cucumber salsa click link for recipe

 - ¼ cup feta cheese crumbled - optional topping

-- Add the olive oil, oregano, crushed red pepper, garlic, 1 tbsp lemon juice, 1 tsp lemon zest and peeled, deveined shrimp to a large bowl.
+- Add the olive oil, oregano, crushed red pepper, garlic, 1 tablespoon lemon juice, 1 teaspoon lemon zest and peeled, deveined shrimp to a large bowl.

 - Toss everything together.

 - Heat a large skillet on the stove over medium heat.

 - Once the skillet is heated, add the shrimp and cook for 5-6 minutes, flipping half way through.

 - In a large bowl, combine the cooked white rice with the remaining tablespoon of lemon juice and one tablespoon of fresh parsley.

 - Top with the shrimp, tomato cucumber salsa, then add the remaining chopped parsley on top.